joola/joola/docs/technical-documentation/workshops/Workshops.md

 [HOME](Home) > [TECHNICAL DOCUMENTATION](technical-documentation) > **WORKSHOPS**

 joola.io is an extensive framework with many facets and capabilities.
-To highlight all of these capabilities and as part of the Professional Services carried by [[joo.la]] we have compiled the following publicly available workshops.
+To highlight all of these capabilities and as part of the Professional Services carried by [joo.la][joo.la] we have compiled the following publicly available workshops.

 Each workshop has the following structure:
 - The goal of the workshop